 September was a busy month.
 On 9/3/21, The Joseph Company hosted its first of seven leadership breakfasts to begin taking the 3D training into the wider community.
 Over 100 area leaders joined us at our inaugural breakfast.

 For the school district, 3DI conducted 9 different training touchpoints with the SJSD administrators, coaches, and school board members.
 Along with online training, coaches were afforded the opportunity to gather in small groups to process the content.
-Nationally-known TedTalk presenter Gian Paul Gonzalez was in town to present a “3D” version of his infamous talk: “All In.”
+Nationally-known TedTalk presenter Gian Paul Gonzalez was in town to present a “3D” version of his: “All In.”
 Finally, 3D trainer Scott Bloomquist was in town to conduct the first installment of the 3D Coaching for Administrators training.

 On August 10th, 3DI kicked off the training plan with SJSD coaches, administrators, and school board members.
 After a welcome from SJSD Assistant Superintendent Dr. Gabe Edgar, former NCAA Division I wrestling coach Heath Eslinger warmed up the crowd as the event’s emcee.
 3DI President/CEO Wes Simmons then delivered a keynote presentation called The “It” Factor to introduce the 3D framework.
 Following the keynote, Heath explained the training plan that is in place for the 2021-2022 school year.